-Notwithstanding any other provision of the EUPP, none of the following amendments shall be made to the EUPP without approval of the unitholders:
+Notwithstanding any other provision of the EUPP, none of the following amendments shall be made to the EUPP without approval of the Unitholders:

-- i. amendments to the EUPP which would increase the number of units issuable under the EUPP; - ii. amendments to the EUPP which would result in a reduction in the exercise price, or cancellation and reissue, of awards; - iii. any amendment to the EUPP to increase the maximum limit of the number of units that may be: (a) issued to insiders within any one year period, or (b) issuable to insiders, at any time; - iv. any amendment to the EUPP adding participants that may permit the introduction or re-introduction of non-employee trustees on a discretionary basis; - v. any amendment to the EUPP allowing awards granted under EUPPs to be transferable or assignable other than for normal estate settlement purposes; or - vi. any amendment to the amending provisions of the EUPP.
+- i. amendments to the EUPP which would increase the number of units issuable under the EUPP; - ii. amendments to the EUPP which would result in a reduction in the exercise price, or cancellation and reissue, of awards; - iii. any amendment to the EUPP to increase the maximum limit of the number of units that may be: (a) issued to insiders within any one year period, or (b) issuable to insiders, at any time; - iv. any amendment to the EUPP adding participants that may permit the introduction or re-introduction of non-employee trustees on a discretionary basis; - any amendment to the EUPP allowing awards granted under EUPPs to be transferable or assignable other than for normal estate settlement purposes; or - vi. any amendment to the amending provisions of the EUPP.

-The total number of Units available under the EUPP is 750,000, which represents less than 0.5% of the Units outstanding as of March 14, 2022.
-The total number of Units issued or approved under the EUPP as of March 14, 2022 is 420,810 Units, which represents less than 0.3% of the Units outstanding as of March 14, 2022.
+The total number of Units available under the EUPP is 750,000, which represents less than 0.5% of the Units outstanding as of March 14, 2023.
+The total number of Units issued or approved under the EUPP as of March 14, 2023 is 420,810 Units, which represents less than 0.2% of the Units outstanding as of March 14, 2023.
 Units are issued from treasury and no fractional units may be purchased or issued.
 Awards allow executives to purchase units at a price not less than the average of the daily high and low board lot trading prices per unit on the TSX for the five trading days preceding the date of allotment.

 The EUPP has been discontinued effective December 31, 2014.
-All outstanding loans under the EUPP are required to be repaid over a transitional period not to exceed 8 years with an interest rate of 1% applicable to these outstanding loans.
+All outstanding loans under the EUPP were repaid by December 31, 2022.